 Highlights for this impressive elliptical include a 27 lb flywheel, heavy-duty steel frame, adjustable pedals, and oversized multi-grip handles.

-And now that it comes with an upgraded touchscreen console with screen mirroring and built-in entertainment apps, the E95 can hang with the best of them when it comes to console features too.
+And now that it comes with an upgraded touchscreen console with built-in entertainment apps and free instructor-led workouts, the E95 can hang with the best of them when it comes to tech features too.

-So, if you’re looking for a high-end elliptical that can give some commercial grade machines a run for their money, the Sole E95 might be what you’re looking for.
+Otherwise, if you’re looking for a high-end elliptical that can give some commercial grade machines a run for their money, Sole’s E95 might be what you’re looking for.

 But before you decide, you have to know what you’re getting into – and that’s where I can help.